cadmiumkitty/data-quality-analytics/README.md

 ![Data Quality Heatmap](visualization-heatmap.png "Data Quality Heatmap")

-The second image shows a drill-down for these particular systems with a drop in data quality in October 2023.
+The second image shows a drill-down for the Lending system with a drop in data quality in October 2023.

 ![Data Quality Time Series](visualization-timeseries.png "Data Quality Time Series")